cdcavell/ApplicationConfiguration/README.md

 <hr />

-ApplicationConfiguration is a .Net Core Service utilized to bind ApplicationConfiguration section of configuration environment into a custom class for dependency injection.
+ApplicationConfiguration is a .Net 8.0 Service utilized to bind ApplicationConfiguration section of configuration environment into a custom class for dependency injection.

 Target Framework is [ASP.NET Core 8.0](https://dotnet.microsoft.com/download/dotnet/8.0).